sidneyj475/Batleship/README.md

 # **Battleship on Island Icky!**
+## Introduction

+This game takes place on Island Icky.
+Players try to destroy their enemy's fleet.
+Players will play against AI.
 ### Produced By: Kenyatta White and Sidney Johnson
 ------------
 This is our rendition of the game Battleship by Milton Bradley.